-The Canines-N-Kids Foundation is committed to finding a cure to the devastating cancers that kids and man's best friend both spontaneously develop, including bone and brain cancer, lymphoma and leukemia.
+The Canines-N-Kids Foundation is working to put an end to the cancers children and our canine best friends BOTH develop - devastating cancers including bone and brain cancer, lymphoma and leukemia.

 Join us and help "CRUSH CANCER AT BOTH ENDS OF THE LEASH"!